10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 Table of Contents

-Note 3 - The following table sets forth the calculation of basic and diluted earnings per share for the three-month and nine-month periods ended September 30, 2023:
+The following table sets forth the calculation of basic and diluted earnings per share for the three-month periods ended June 30, 2024 and June 30, 2023:

 Income